Codecademy/docs/content/python/concepts/strings/terms/isupper/isupper.md

 ---
-Title: '.isupper()'
+Title: ".isupper()"
-Description: 'Takes in a string and returns True if all the letters in the string are in uppercase, else returns False.
-Ignores spaces, newlines, numeric and special characters in the string.'
+Description: "Takes in a string and returns True if all the letters in the string are in uppercase, else returns False.
+Ignores spaces, newlines, numeric and special characters in the string."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
-  - 'Functions'
+  - "Functions"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/analyze-data-with-python'
+  - "paths/analyze-data-with-python"
 ---

 The `.isupper()` string method takes in a string and returns `True` if all the letters in the string are in uppercase, else returns `False`.
 This method ignores spaces, newlines, numeric, and special characters in the string.